-A: Your company’s image and how you represent your company is by far one of the most important aspects of branding and how prospects and potential customers identify you.
+A: Your company’s image and how you present your locations is by far one of the most important aspects of branding and how prospects and potential customers identify you.
 A lot of people make purchasing decisions based off the look of your business and branding.
 Signs that are well designed and good looking send the best message to your potential customers.

 A: Arizona Commercial Signs can help you with every stage of the sign process.
 From the initial permits for the sign, to sitting down with a designer that’ll take your ideas and the character of your business and make it into something eye-catching and exciting.
 We will then fabricate your sign at our in-house facility, get it to your location and install it anywhere in Arizona.

 Q: What if I don’t know what kind of sign I want?

 Q: How do I know if I’m going to like the original design or the finished product?

-A: Before we take your dream sign into final production, we will provide a full color proof so there is absolutely no doubt that you and your customers will love the final product.
+A: Before we take your dream sign into final production, we always provide a full color proof so there is absolutely no doubt that you and your customers will love the final product.
 You’ll receive an e-mail that details the design of the sign.
-If you need to make changes we will provide another proof until we come up with the final design that you’re 100% satisfied with.
+If you need to make changes, we will provide another proof until we come up with the final design that you are 100% satisfied with.

 Q: What if my business is outside of Arizona?

 Q: How much does a sign cost?

 A: All of our projects are custom made and come with a variety of costs.
 Quotes will be provided before the final decision is made.
 We have all kinds of signs that can fit just about any business’ budget.